 Welcome to our class page!

-Fitetips are taught by Mrs Ralph, (class teacher), supported by Miss Claridge, (Teaching assistant) and Miss Kilic, (SEN support).
+Fitetips are taught by Mrs Ralph, (Class Teacher), supported by Miss Claridge, (Teaching Assistant).

 Things to remember: